 How a Shift Solenoid Works in an Automatic Transmission

-In vehicles with an automatic transmission the shift solenoid shifts the vehicle’s gears for you.
-Your car’s computer, specifically the transmission control unit, takes information from the engine, speed sensors and other parts of your car to determine the best time to shift gears for power, fuel efficiency and similar aspects of operation.
+In vehicles equipped with an automatic transmission the shift solenoid shifts the vehicle’s gears for you.
+Your car’s computer, specifically the transmission control unit, takes information from the engine, speed sensors, and other parts of your car determining the best time to shift gears for power, fuel efficiency, and similar aspects of operation.
 When the control unit determines that the transmission should be shifted, it sends power or a ground to open the shift solenoid so that transmission fluid can flow into the valve body.
 This causes the vehicle’s torque converter to change hydraulic pressure enough to shift gears.
 But because these are electro-mechanical parts, they can fail, making it impossible for your car to shift between gears.